simplect/antizer/README.md

 where `${antd_version}` must be the same antd library version as the one that Antizer is being linked to.

-2. Alternatively, the CSS sheetsheet can be loaded from either of the following classpaths.
+2. Alternatively, the CSS stylesheet can be loaded from either of the following classpaths.
 This can be done via [Ring](https://github.com/ring-clojure/ring) library's [wrap-resource](https://ring-clojure.github.io/ring/ring.middleware.resource.html) function:

 * `cljsjs/antd/development/antd.inc.css`
 * `cljsjs/antd/production/antd.min.inc.css`